jonathanpotts/XrefSpider/README.md

-# XrefService
+# XrefSpider

 ![.NET](https://github.com/jonathanpotts/XrefService/workflows/.NET/badge.svg)

-Xref Service is an ASP.NET Core API used to get xref (cross-reference) metadata to use with [DocFX](https://dotnet.github.io/docfx/) and other consumers that use the same format.
+XrefSpider is a .NET app used to create xref (cross-reference) maps to use with [DocFX](https://dotnet.github.io/docfx/) and other consumers that use the same format.

+## Supported sources

+* DocFX-generated documentation
+* AWS SDK for .NET V3 API documentation